By Emily Kolar, PT, DPT & Michael Yorio, M.D.

-The objective of this tennis program is to improve ones performance and reduce injury risks by utilizing this clinically proven model.
-These interventions aim to enhance a tennis player’s success and reach their goals in order to continue playing this lifelong sport.
+This tennis program’s objective is to improve one’s performance and reduce injury risks by utilizing this clinically proven model.
+These interventions aim to enhance a tennis player’s success and reach their goals to continue playing this lifelong sport.
 To schedule with JOI Rehab for tennis injuries, please call 904-858-7045.

 For more information visit joionline.net or click below to make an appointment.